Moshe Safdie: Safdie Architects

-Academia

-In 1978, after teaching at McGill, Ben Gurion, and Yale universities, Safdie was appointed Director of the Urban Design Program at Harvard University's Graduate School of Design (GSD) and moved to Boston, Massachusetts.
-He served as Director until 1984.
-From 1984 to 1989, he was the Ian Woodner Professor of Architecture and Urban Design at Harvard.
-Safdie continues to work closely with the GSD, frequently teaching design studio; Notably, Rethinking the Humanist High-Rise (2019) and Rethinking Hudson Yards (2017).
+24 Sussex Drive

+In June 2026, Canadian Prime Minister Mark Carney appointed Safdie to chair the jury overseeing a design-and-build competition for the redevelopment of 24 Sussex Drive, the official residence of the prime minister of Canada.
+Carney personally approached Safdie about taking the role.
+Safdie is not designing the project himself; the jury will select a team of architects, developers and builders to undertake it.

+Safdie said in September that significant changes to 24 Sussex were inevitable and that the project should not be approached simply as the restoration of a historic building.
+He said the redeveloped property would need to accommodate the prime minister and their family as well as ceremonial and social functions, and that at minimum a separate building would be needed for social events.
+Safdie described the existing residence as not architecturally significant in itself, while emphasizing the historical importance it had acquired through its association with Canadian prime ministers.
+He said the project should produce a "timeless design" reflecting the site's location in Ottawa and its place in Canada's national identity.

 Personal life

 In 1959, Safdie married Nina Nusynowicz, a Polish-Israeli Holocaust survivor.
 Safdie and Nusynowicz have two children, a daughter and a son.
 Both were born during the inception and erection of Habitat 67.
 Just before its opening, Safdie and his young family moved into the development.
 Safdie and Nusynowicz divorced in 1981.
 His daughter Taal is an architect in San Diego, a partner of the firm Safdie Rabines Architects; His son Oren is a playwright who has written several plays about architecture.
 Safdie's great-nephews are independent filmmakers, Josh and Benny.

 In 1981, Safdie married Michal Ronnen, a Jerusalem-born photographer and daughter of artist Vera Ronnen.
 Safdie and Ronnen have two daughters, Carmelle and Yasmin.
 Carmelle is an artist, and Yasmin is a social worker.